Age/Grade/Division Rules For all teams - bring proof of age & grade for all of your players with you to the tournament.

 17U / VARSITY

 The boys’ 17U & girls’ Varsity divisions are actually “open divisions,” where unsigned seniors with remaining high school eligibility can play.
-However, players cannot turn 20 before 9/1.
-Unsigned seniors can play as long as they have not committed in writing to play for a college at any level.
+However, players cannot turn 20 before 9/1/2025.
+Unsigned seniors can play if they have not committed in writing to play for a college at any level.
 Unsigned prep school players are also eligible to play in our tournaments.
-If a player has signed a letter of intent and you think they won’t qualify because of grades, they still cannot play.
+If a player has signed a letter of intent and you think they will not qualify because of grades, they still cannot play.
 The tournament management has the right to exclude any senior from playing.
 No player who has attended junior college or college may play in this event.